 A reader requested a whoopie pie recipe awhile back, but I was hesitant.
 The whoopie pies that I had tried in the past at various bakeries were dry and not very good.
-If I was going to make whoopie pies, I wanted them to be moist, flavorful, and even better than a cupcake.
+If I was going them, they needed to be moist, flavorful, and even better than a cupcake.

-These Carrot Cake Whoopie Pies fit the bill!
+These Carrot Cake Whoopie Pies check all those boxes!
 The cake is nice and tender, and packed with flecks of grated carrots and finely chopped walnuts.

-And the cream cheese icing is a standout when it comes to flavor.
+And the cream cheese icing takes them over the top.
 Because let’s face it, carrot cake is NOT carrot cake without cream cheese icing!

 The key to getting consistently sized cakes is to use an ice cream scoop with a release lever.
 I used a 1-ounce scoop (here is a similar one).
 It comes in handy for scooping cookie dough and muffin batter, too.

-After baking, the cakes will be flat on the bottom and slightly domed on the top.
+After baking for 12–14 minutes at 350°F, the cakes will be flat on the bottom and slightly domed on the top.
 This is the perfect whoopie pie shape!

-Once the cakes were cool, I matched each cake with another similarly-sized cake, and sandwiched the cream cheese icing in the middle using an offset spatula.
+Once the cakes are cool, match each cake with another similarly-sized cake, and sandwiched the cream cheese icing in the middle using an offset spatula.

 True to my original intent, these Carrot Cake Whoopie Pies are indeed better than a cupcake.
 I like them better because the icing is between the two cakes instead of on top, so you get the perfect ratio of cake to icing in each bite.

 These whoopie pies would be such a fun addition to the dessert table at Easter dinner.
 They also would be a great contribution to a bake sale, packaged in a clear cellophane bag with a ribbon or raffia tied around the top.

 If you’re on the hunt for more old fashioned cake recipes, this Banana Cake with Cream Cheese Icing is my absolute favorite!